IFAKA/opd/README.md

 One page documentary.

-Hello 192.168.1.1, i'm FAKA and this is your 127.0.0.1
+Hello [user ip || name, it will be better, trying to reach who is the person than pay the internet using web osint tools ], i'm FAKA and this is my home, you are welcome !!!

-You are reading the documentary life of me, who started homeless in one of the most dangerous cities in Argentina and is trying to #learn how life works in order to #hack it and move from where i am to a better place, everyday.
+You are reading the documentation of my life, who started homeless in one of the most dangerous cities in Argentina and is trying to learn how life works in order to hack it and move from where i am to a better place.

-Resolutions for 2022 :: Blockchain Dev.
+Resolutions for 2022: Blockchain Dev.
 Escape.
 Leverage

-    How to search:
-    [ ctrl + f ] & ;[ shortcut ]
-    ie: ctrl+f & ;h to go to hello

-    Main keyboard shortcuts:
-    [i] think - i'm thinking in ...
-    [w] work - I'm working in ...
-    [l] learn - I'm learning ...
-    [r] rituals - I'm trying to do ...
+How to search: Press [CTRL + f], once the search bar is open, then type semicolon and press enter to cycle through the sections.

 Acknowledgment in XMR:
-86pHAz2WnHDJGjnvEJ8vJga4xMCFFHQczJm4dagp4pLoXrTNzZmvjFxLrrwN4B74pMGto3kugb4V7d7215H9UuW6HNNE2yD

-  ---

-    GLOSSARY:

-    thinking
-    my = myself
-    wr = world

-    jb = jobs
-    rs = relationships
-    be = behaviors

-    learning
-    sc = smart contracts
-    rc = react
-    js = javascript

-    cn = chinese
-    s = speaking
-    l = listening
-    r = read
-    w = writing

-    working & learning
-    p1p2 = project 1 part 2
-    c1p2 = concept 1 part 2

-[;r]
+86pHAz2WnHDJGjnvEJ8vJga4xMCFFHQczJm4dagp4pLoXrTNzZmvjFxLrrwN4B74pMGto3kugb4V7d7215H9UuW6HNNE2y

-RITUALS
+[;1] RITUALS

 What you think, you become
 First, think, second, act
 (think is not planning, is create in this case)
 Then, we are what we do everyday.

 So, i have to create habits?
 No